brikkho-net/apex-centre/src/pages/news/2019-03-23-awesome-one-more-legend-is-coming-to-apex-soon.md

 Unfortunately, that's all we know for now, but we will keep on providing you with new information about new legends and items as soon as we get to hear about them.
-To be the first one to hear about it, like us on <a href='https://www.facebook.com/apexcentreinfo'>our Facebook!</a>
+To be the first one to hear about it, like us on <a target="_blank" href='https://www.facebook.com/apexcentreinfo'>our Facebook!</a>